chinsiang99/nodejs-design-pattern/02.structural-pattern/README.md

 - Target: Defines the domain-specific interface used by the Client.
 - Adapter: Adapts the interface of Adaptee to the Target interface.
 - Adaptee: Defines an existing interface that needs adapting.

+# Proxy Pattern

+**Intent**: Provide a surrogate or placholder for another object to control access to it

+## Key Concepts
+- Proxy: The class that controls access to the real subject.
+It implements the same interface as the real subject and forwards requests to it.
+- Subject: The common interface that both the real subject and the proxy implement.
+- Real Subject: The actual object that the proxy represents and controls access to.
+- Client: The object that interacts with the proxy instead of the real subject.

+## Structure
+The proxy pattern typically involves four components:

+Client: Uses the Subject interface.
+Subject: Defines the common interface for RealSubject and Proxy.
+RealSubject: The actual object that the proxy represents.
+Proxy: Controls access to the RealSubject.